wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 data
 ----

-The :code:`data/` directory contains all the data blast needs to operate.
+The :code:`data/` directory contains all the data Blast needs to operate.
 When the application is running this is the default location where all data is stored (e.g., database files and cutouts images).
-In source control, there is critical data (transmission curves) and some example data (example cutout images) used to populate offline local versions of blast during development.
+In source control, there is critical data (transmission curves) and some example data (example cutout images) used to populate offline local versions of Blast during development.

 .github
 -------